Kernel-based active subspaces with application to computational fluid dynamics parametric problems using the discontinuous Galerkin method: Active Subspaces for parameter space reduction

-where we have made explicit the dependence of the optimal profile $\Tilde{h}_{\epsilon}$ on $\epsilon$, $\mathbf{Y}_1,\dots,\mathbf{Y}_N$ are independent and identically distributed samples of $\mathbf{Y} \sim \rho$, and $\hat{P}_r$ is an approximation of $P_r$ obtained with the simple Monte Carlo method from $H$, see Algorithm~\ref{algo:AS}.
-An intermediate approximation error is obtained employing the Poincaré inequality and the central limit theorem for the Monte Carlo approximation
+Directly applying the simple Monte Carlo method with $N$ samples we get a reduced approximation of $f$ as \RA{ } where we have made explicit the dependence of the optimal profile $\Tilde{h}_{\epsilon}$ on $\epsilon$, $\mathbf{Y}_1,\dots,\mathbf{Y}_N$ are independent and identically distributed samples of $\mathbf{Y} \sim \rho$, and $\hat{P}_r$ is an approximation of $P_r$ obtained with the simple Monte Carlo method from $H$, see Algorithm~\ref{algo:AS}.
+An intermediate approximation error is obtained employing the Poincaré inequality and the central limit theorem for the Monte Carlo approximation \RA{ } where $C_1$ is a constant, and $\lambda_{n+1}, \dots, \lambda_m$ are the eigenvalues of the inactive subspace of $H$ [Theorem 4.4, \cite{constantine2014active}].